 Disproportionate effects of climate change

-Reality is that low-income communities and communities of color bear the brunt of the climate crisis.
+The reality is that low-income communities and communities of color bear the brunt of the climate crisis.
 According to the NAACP’s Coal Blooded report, 39 percent of people of color live within only three miles of a coal-fired power plant.
 In part, this is because coal-fired power plants which emit harmful pollutants are disproportionately located in these communities.

 In addition, it’s critical to note that these are some of the poorest communities in the country.
-Those of whom may not be able to afford the financial responsibility.
+Those who may not be able to afford the financial responsibility.
 The NAACP reports the average per capita income of these communities is $18,400.
 That is lower than the national average of $21,587.

-“Communities of color are already given the short end of the stick, from income and wealth gaps, racial discrimination and more,” said Tuah.
+“Communities of color are already given the short end of the stick, from income and wealth gaps, racial discrimination, and more,” said Tuah.
 “Those issues combined with the fact that communities of color are more likely to be exposed to hazardous wastes, as well as to not have access to clean air, water, resources, and other amenities, leads to a not so pleasant experience.”

-According to Green America, communities of color are also more likely to live near toxic sites like petrochemical companies, landfills, etc. It’s this type of information that is often omitted from environmental and climate change related discourse.
+According to Green America, communities of color are also more likely to live near toxic sites like petrochemical companies, landfills, etc. It’s this type of information that is often omitted from environmental and climate change-related discourse.

 A perfect example of this is the 2010 BP oil spill.
 It’s probable that many of those who know about the disaster, know about the tragedies of those working at the rig as well as the effects on wildlife.
 What’s not probable, is them knowing about the waste that was trucked to landfills in low-income communities of color.